Propaganda: The Original 1928 Text

 About the author

-Edward L. Bernays (1891β1995) was an Austrian-American writer and public-relations pioneer whose career spanned more than seventy years.
-His other works include Crystallizing Public Opinion (1923), Public Relations (1952) and his autobiography Biography of an Idea (1965).
-His campaigns helped shape twentieth-century American consumer life and political communication in ways still visible today.
+Edward L. Bernays (1891–1995) was an Austrian-American writer and public-relations pioneer whose career spanned more than seventy years.
+His other works include Crystallizing Public Opinion (1923), Propaganda (1928), Public Relations (1952) and his autobiography Biography of an Idea (1965).

-This edition is available for purchase only by customers in the United States.
-The original 1928 text entered the U.S. public domain in 2024; copyright status in other jurisdictions may differ.
+This hardback edition is available for purchase only by customers in the United States, United Kingdom, and selected EU countries.
+The original 1928 text is in the public domain in the United States; copyright status in other jurisdictions may differ.